null

 STEP 2: The Sound Deadening Layer

-Cover at least 60% of the trunk, walls, rear deck, and lid with sound deadener.
-Focus coverage on the wheel wells as that’s the source of a lot of vibration.
-If you have a subwoofer, you should cover 100% of the trunk, including the lid.
-You also may want to use a decoupling foam, like OverKill Pro, to prevent the rear deck lid from rattling or bumping your back window.
-This is because your trunk is subject to much stronger vibrations then it would face from normal rattling and road noise.
+With a subwoofer installed, cover 100% of the trunk, walls, rear deck, and lid with sound deadener.
+Focus coverage on the wheel wells and the lid as those are the source of a lot of vibration.
+Deadening the trunk lid is especially important due to the vibrations bouncing and clashing with the closure as you drive along the highway.
+You may also want to use a decoupling foam, like OverKill Pro™, to prevent the rear deck lid from rattling or bumping your back window.
+This is because your trunk is subject to much stronger vibrations than it would face from normal rattling and road noise.

 INSTALLATION TIPS